 What’s a Basic Input Output (BIOS) environment?
 On a PC, and some Mac computers, users can enter a pre-OS boot environment and change basic variables, such as CPU frequency and other settings.
 Unfortunately, Bluetooth drivers are loaded by the operating system.

 Without wired capabilities, it’s impossible for a keyboard to function in a BIOS environment.
 A handful of Bluetooth keyboards do possess the ability to work over a wired connection in a BIOS environment, but these are almost always expensive mechanical models.

 There’s a ray of hope for writers who hate wires.
 A Bluetooth keyboard that beats down the BIOS issue is the lofree.
 Unlike other keyboards, the lofree can pair with a computer using either Bluetooth or USB — which means it functions in BIOS.
-And at $75 via its Indiegogo campaign (which is already funded), it costs less than many membrane keyboards.
+At $90, though, you might think twice about picking one up.